 You might also have to pay for legal fees and a valuation.
-Some companies will refund this money or offer the service for free if you switch your mortgage to them.
+Some companies, as an added incentive, will refund this money or offer the service for free if you switch your mortgage to them.

 You need to watch out for arrangement fees too – many of the cheapest deals carry fees of over £1,000, which makes them less attractive to those who have smaller mortgages.

 How do I find the best remortgage deals?